Portugal Golden Visa and Its 280,000 Euro Option

-Portugal’s Golden Visa program is now quite a decorated one.
-According to the report of The Global Residence and Citizenship Programs 2017-2018, Portugal’s Golden Visa Programme is world’s best residence by investment program.
+According to the report of The Global Residence and Citizenship Programs 2017-2018, Portugal’s Golden Visa Programme is the world’s best residence by investment program.
 It is the third consecutive year for Portugal to be announced to have the top residence by investment program across the planet.
 The report uses ten indicators, namely: citizenship requirements, compliance, financial requirements, processing time and quality of processing, quality of life, reputation, taxation, time to citizenship, total costs, and visa-free access.
 From all these indicators, Portugal’s program achieved 79 points out of 100.
 Portuguese residency allows free travel within the Schengen countries and it may lead to Portuguese citizenship after five years of participating in the program.

 Relevant Investment Options of Portugal Golden Visa

 The investors may choose to invest in Portuguese property of at least €500,000.
-They may choose to invest as an individual or as a joint legal entity.
-If the property is in a “low density area”, minimum requirement gets reduced to €400,000.
+They may want to invest as an individual or as a joint legal entity.
+If the property is in a “low-density area”, minimum requirement gets reduced to €400,000.

 Real Estate and Rehabilitation

-The investors may choose to invest in Portugal property that is in need of rehabilitation and restoration.
-In this case, minimum requirement decreases to €350,000.
+Investors may choose to invest in Portugal property that requires rehabilitation and restoration.
+In this case, the minimum requirement decreases to €350,000.
 The property either has to be built more than 30 years ago or has to be located in a designated area of urban rehabilitation.
-If the property is in a “low density area”, minimum requirement gets reduced to €280,000.
+If the property is in a “low-density area”, minimum requirement gets reduced to €280,000.

 Property Renovation Option of Portugal Golden Visa

-To be able to use the property renovation option of Portugal Golden Visa, investors must make sure that the building is approved by the Town Hall (Camara Municipal).
-Therefore, the property that is to be purchased must either be confirmed at the Town Hall by the previous owner, or be examined by an architect who is hired by the investor and reported to the Town Hall afterwards.
+To be able to use the property renovation option of Portugal Golden Visa, investors must make sure that the project gets approved by the Town Hall (Camara Municipal).
+The subject property should be confirmed at the Town Hall through the property owner or an architect.

 The Golden Visa investment in this option involves the property price and the ex-VAT cost of the contracted renovation works.
 Other expenses such as assistance fees, government fees and taxes do not count towards the investment amount.